 Fire drill requirements are regulated by local and state fire codes, accrediting agencies, and insurance requirements for individual organizations.

-While the Occupational Safety and Health Administration (OSHA) does not provide specific requirements as to the frequency of fire drills, it is recommended that they be conducted at least annually.
-OSHA standard 1910.156(c)(2) states that if a fire brigade exists and the members are expected to perform interior structural fire fighting, fire drills should be conducted at least quarterly.
+While OSHA does not dictate specific requirements as to the frequency of fire drills, it is recommended that drills be conducted at least annually.
+OSHA standard 1910.156(c)(2) states that if a fire brigade exists and the members are expected to perform interior structural fire fighting, an education or training session for the members should be conducted at least quarterly.

 Generally, ALL staff should participate at least ANNUALLY in fire exit drills.
 Some health care facilities will adopt more frequent drills, as recommended by the National Fire Protection Association (NFPA) standards.
 NFPA requires quarterly drills on every shift.

 Every fire alarm that sounds should be treated as a true emergency.
 During a drill, important elements of fire safety training are tested, including: